 Cons

-- Three-year look back for pre-existing conditions
+- Three-year lookback period for pre-existing conditions

 - Colonoscopy screenings subject to the AUA